ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 The Collection CMW ({{fig-cddl-collection}}) is defined as a CBOR map or JSON object containing CMW values.
 The position of a `cmw` entry in the `cmw-collection` is not significant.
 Labels can be strings (or integers in the CBOR serialization) that serve as a mnemonic for different conceptual messages in the Collection.
+The character set allowed in the string representation of a label is the "Unicode Scalars" defined in {{Section 4.1 of -unicode-subsets}}.

 A Collection MUST have at least one CMW entry.